 Whether a cook or a scientist, it is not the details but the individuality that connects us all.
 The ability to reason about the world and our agency to mold it.

 Inspiration from others abounds but it also quickly fades.
 Sort of a fire starter that you can summon on command but it is up to you to keep it alight.

 One of my favorite sources of inspiration is a chef, Marco Pierre White.
-He has an inspiring story that hinges on a hardcore work ethic and simple but profound ideas that resonate.
+He has an inspiring story that hinges on a hardcore work ethic and simple ideas that resonate.

 The following are extracts from an Interview at Oxford Union (2016).

 On beginnings.
 I came from a very working class world.
 But a working class world that had self-esteem and pride, they knew their position.
 The front gardens were always tendered.
 The back garden is where you grew your vegetables and you dried your washing.